Unite the Right (Canada): Provincial 'Unite the Right'

-In British Columbia, there was a Liberal–Conservative alliance from 1941 to 1951 aimed at stopping the rise of the Co-operative Commonwealth Federation.
+In British Columbia, there was a Liberal–Conservative alliance from 1941 to 1951, mainly aimed at stopping the rise of the Co-operative Commonwealth Federation.

 The coalition was dissolved by the Liberals in 1952.
 Historically, the British Columbia Social Credit Party was British Columbia's right-leaning coalition party between 1952 and 1991.
 In 2004, the British Columbia Unity Party and British Columbia Conservative Party alongside other right-leaning parties entered into unsuccessful merger negotiations.
-Between 2022 and 2023 the Liberal Party changed their name to BC United and changed the colours of the party teal and pink.
+Between 2022 and 2023, the Liberal Party changed their name to BC United, and changed the colours of the party to teal and pink.

 In Alberta, the Alberta Party Political Association, known in its short form as the Alberta Party, began as an alliance of the Social Credit Party of Alberta, Western Canada Concept, and the Heritage Party of Alberta in 1986.
 In 2006, the Alberta Alliance entered into merger negotiations with the Alberta Party and the Social Credit Party.
-The Social Credit Party terminated merger discussions, the Alberta Alliance merged with the Wildrose Party of Alberta to create the Wildrose Alliance, and the Alberta Party has shifted to become a centrist party.
-In 2017, the renamed Wildrose Party and the Progressive Conservative Association of Alberta merged to form the United Conservative Party.
+The Social Credit Party terminated merger discussions, the Alberta Alliance merged with the Wildrose Party of Alberta to create the Wildrose Alliance, while the Alberta Party shifted to become a centrist to centre-right party.
+In 2017, the renamed Wildrose Party and the Progressive Conservative Association of Alberta merged to form the United Conservative Party, one which would dominate Albertan politics.

 In the 1970s, the Social Credit Party of Saskatchewan merged into the Progressive Conservative Party of Saskatchewan.
-Eventually members of the Saskatchewan Liberal Party and the Progressive Conservatives united to create the Saskatchewan Party.
+Eventually, members of the Saskatchewan Liberal Party and the Progressive Conservatives united to create the Saskatchewan Party.

 From 1936 to 1970, the Union Nationale in Quebec was a coalition party of right-wing Liberals and Conservatives.
+The party would be primarily spearheaded by Maurice Duplessis, who achieved premiership twice, from 1936 to 1939, and from 1944 to 1959.

 In August 2024, prior to the 2024 British Columbia general election, BC United suspended their election campaign and withdrew all their candidates to endorse the Conservative Party of British Columbia.

-BC United leader Kevin Falcon claimed that the decision was necessary to prevent vote-splitting that would ultimately benefit the governing New Democratic Party.
+BC United leader — Kevin Falcon — claimed that the decision was necessary to prevent vote-splitting that would ultimately benefit the governing New Democratic Party.
 A number of BC United candidates ran under the Conservative party banner and were elected.
 However, the Conservatives were unable to form government in the subsequent election, as the BC NDP were able to retain a bare majority.